crmathieu/daq/README.md

 ### Relay
-The diagram shows a third component we haven't mentioned yet: **_the Relay_**.
+The diagram shows a third component not mentioned yet: **_the Relay_**.
 The relay isn't necessary for the data flow to work.
 It is simply a way to _scale_ the ground station by creating duplicates of the streaming queue and allow new clients to connect to the relay instead of the ground station directly.

 The relay code is essentially the same as the ground station except that it doesn't listen for data on the downlink.
 Instead, it relies on a websocket connection with the ground station just as any another client would.
 The relay has its own streaming queue on which the ground station oncoming data is written to.
 Clients connect to the relay using the same syntax as for the ground station, but with a variation in webport values.